chunfortam/Topic-Modeling-on-Trumps-Tweet/README.md

 Topic Modeling on Trump's Tweets
-This repository explores topic modeling on Donald Trump’s tweets using transformer-based text embeddings and clustering techniques.
-The project compares different embedding methods, including Ada-02 and SBERT, within the BERTopic framework to improve topic coherence and representation.

 📌 Project Overview

 The goal of this project is to apply topic modeling to Trump's tweets dataset, leveraging state-of-the-art embedding models to improve the quality and coherence of discovered topics.
 The project includes:

 Preprocessing: Cleaning and tokenizing tweets